ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 # Data Exploration

-The main aspects of a campaign that I thought would determine

 The first thing I wanted to look at was the project categories.
 Which categories were most popular?
 Which categories had the highest success rate?